dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 ENTRYPOINT ["sleep"]
 ```

 * Passing in a value from the command line, which will be appended to the `ENTRYPOINT` command.
-A value is optional as a default value is hard coded to fall back onto when nothing is passed in.
+A value is optional as a default value is hard coded into `CMD` to fall back onto when nothing is passed in.

 ```dockerfile
 # Image to create a new layer from.